PoisotLab/MS_befwm_softwarenote/response_to_referees.md

  applicability.

- As shown in table \ref{listpapers}, the bio-energetic model has been widely used to this days in community ecology, and helped to produce some influential results.
+ As shown in table \ref{listpapers}, the bio-energetic model has been widely used to this days in community ecology, and helped produce some influential results.
 Each of the study presented in the table \ref{listpapers} used their own implementation, and none were released to this day, making it difficult to reproduce their results.
 The fact that the bio-energetic model can be applied